scottaohara/accessible_components/README.md

 # Accessible Components
-I've built a good handfull of accessible markup patterns and widgts at this point.
+I've built a good handful of accessible markup patterns and widgets at this point.
 Each is based on testing with users, UX and design needs of past projects, and from following W3C specifications & notes.
 I do enjoy making these :)

 These components all live in their own repositories.
 Some are written in ES5 JavaScript, and should be pretty easy to add to an exiting project.
 Other older scripts require jQuery as a dependency.
 There are even a few that are just straight markup patterns, and any additional functionality would need to be supplied via the underlying language of a particular project (e.g. PHP, Ruby, more JavaScript).

 ## Vanilla JavaScripts
-The following scripts create custom UI comonents and widgets that require the use of ARIA:
+The following scripts create custom UI components and widgets that require the use of ARIA:
 * [Accordions (v3)](https://github.com/scottaohara/accessible_accordions)
 * [Disclosure Widgets (v0)](https://github.com/scottaohara/aria_disclosure_widget)
 * [Modal Dialogs (v3)](https://github.com/scottaohara/accessible_modal_window)